alexdoub/Challenges/README.md

 	Recursive DFS OR loop BFS.
 Simply start at node 0 and enumerate as far as possible.
 Return T if all nodes visited.
 **FindEventualSafeStates** - https://leetcode.com/problems/find-eventual-safe-states/
 	"Find all the terminal nodes in a graph.
 A terminal node will not lead to any loops"
 	Recursive DFS.
-Maintain BoolArray of bad nodes and safe nodes.
-Loop over unchecked nodes and recursively check for loops.
-If a loop is found, mark all those as loop nodes.
-If no loop is found, mark all those as safe nodes.
+Maintain list of states for each node.
+Loop over all nodes and explore them with DFS.
+Explore function recursively checks all next nodes & checks for loops according to the visited list that was passed in.
+If a visited node is seen again, then this path looped.
+If any child paths looped, they return false & it sets this node to unsafe.
 **MinWindowSubstring** - https://leetcode.com/problems/minimum-window-substring/
 	"Given an input string and a target string, return the smallest substring that contains all the letters in the target string"
 	Loop + Hashmap tracking indexes.
 Similar to StringIncludesPermutation.
 Make hashmap that maps chars to counts.
 Make 2nd hashmap that maps chars to index locations.
 Loop input and tally up characters.
 If over-tallyd, pop off last.
 Store solutions when tallys are full.